 Renters insurance always covers power surge damage to electronics when the surge was caused by lightning.
 (Other types of power surges are a different story — some policies cover them and some don’t, so check yours for details.)

 Although lightning-induced power surges are covered, it’s important to note that your policy might have a special limit on how much it will cover electronics, regardless of what damages them.

-Renters insurance providers place caps, called sub-limits, on how much they’ll pay for certain classes of items.
+Providers place caps (which in renters insurance are called sub-limits) on how much they’ll pay for certain classes of items.
 In many (although not all) renters insurance policies, electronics are only covered up to $1,500 or $2,500.
 Check your policy or call your insurer to see if your policy features an electronics sub-limit.

 If it does, and you have expensive electronics that you want to fully cover from lightning damage, consider buying additional coverage for them with an addition to your renters insurance policy called an endorsement or rider.

 3. Power outage losses

 Even if lightning doesn’t directly strike your home, it can still cause a power outage that will affect your property.

 Damage caused by lightning-induced power loss is usually covered by renters insurance.
 For instance, if the food in your fridge spoils due to an extended power outage, your renters insurance will reimburse you for the food loss.